tararoys/drawing-mouse/README.md

 ![](assets/radius-up.gif)

+# Making the Curve Gentler/Looser

-To increase the radius of the curve, say
+increase the radius of the curve, say

     'radius up <number>'

 For example, 'radius up 10' will increase the size of the curve circle by 10

+# Making the Curve Sharper/Tighter

 ![](assets/radius-down.gif)